smmckay/quex-mirror/doc/source/basic-concepts/lexical-state-machine.rst

 In times of prevalent ASCII encoding, there never was a problem calling the events that cause state transitions 'characters'.
-However, things become difficult, with encodings such as UTF8 and UTF16 where characters are composed of varying number of bytes.
+However, things become difficult with encodings such as UTF8 and UTF16 where characters are composed of varying number of bytes.
 There, the term 'code unit' :cite:`Unicode2015` must be considered.